Readings

 If you have more time, here is an optional question

 The month() function from the package lubridate extracts the month from a date and year() extracts the year.
-How many countries already have more than 10,000 deaths in February of this year?
+How many countries already had more than 10,000 deaths in February of 2021?

 Answer